pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.md

 ## Default view

-In the output of workload apply command, the specification for the workload will be shown as if they were in a yaml file.
+In the output of workload apply command, the specification for the workload is shown as if they were in a YAML file.

 <details><summary>Example</summary>